-On October 9, 2020, the Receiver transferred \$3,295,119.94 to the USMS pursuant to the MOU, which is reflected in Exhibit A at Line 12.
+On October 9, 2020, the Receiver transferred \$3,295,119.94 to the USMS pursuant to the MOU, which is reflected in Exhibit A (from inception) at Line 12.
 These funds will be remitted to the Receiver in connection with the claims process and his distribution plan.
 The transfer and remission are intended to comply with certain forfeiture regulations and will not affect the total amount of money available for distribution to claimants.
-It is also anticipated that over
+It is anticipated that approximately